BoD/android-contentprovider-generator/README.md

 ### Option 2: Command line tool

-The configuration syntax is the same, except you declare it in a file named `_config.json` in the same folder as the entity files.
+The configuration is the same, except you declare it in a file named `_config.json` in the same folder as the entity files.

 Here is an example: